enright/liftA-syntax/README.md

 }
 ```

+Your own arrows will have a signature of (x, cont, p).
+The combinators added to Function.prototype recognize when a function has an arity of 3 and assume the function is already an arrow and does not need to be transformed.
+If you use the combinators with a 3-parameter function that is not an arrow, you will get surprising results.
+So please don't do it.

 ## TL; DR

 Did you scroll to the bottom?
 Regardless, thank you.

 lifta-thumbnail has significant examples of using "functions of x returning x", home-brewed arrows (one for exec'ing phantomjs), and dynamodb usage.